-Amazingly I still listen to these classic albums some forty years later and have realised that my love for music centers around a great set of lyrics and a great tune.
-In 2000 I was involved in creating mostly world and ambient style music, some of which was used on TV and radio, including an award winning C4 movie short, “My Amersham.”
+Amazingly I still listen to these classic albums some forty years later and have realised that my love for music centres around a great set of lyrics and a great tune.
+In 2000 I was involved in creating mostly world and ambient style music, some of which was used on TV and radio, including an award-winning C4 movie short, “My Amersham.”

 In 2008 I attended a workshop with Martin Simpson in Sheffield and began having guitar lessons with him on a regular basis.
 He opened my mind to the world of altered tunings and the possibilities of playing other instruments.
 In subsequent years we have had and continue to have wonderful inspirational sessions and discussing all manner of music.
 Crucially I was able to see a brilliant songwriter up close writing countless brilliant songs.
 It’s been a real privilege to meet Martin, who has been one of my main musical inspirations behind me creating “The Small Change Diaries”